runtimeverification/javamop/README.md

 code](https://github.com/runtimeverification/javamop), and refer to the src/README file.

-**Note:** The rest of this text assumes you have followed all the instructions in INSTALL.md and updated your CLASSPATH and PATH environment varibales according to Prerequisites section in that file.
+**Note:** The rest of this text assumes that you have followed all the instructions in INSTALL.md and updated your CLASSPATH and PATH environment varibales according to the Prerequisites section in that file.
 In addition, please make sure the dependencies mentioned there remain on the class path even if you modify or overwrite the path.